Saul Williams: Writing

 As a writer, Williams has been published in The New York Times, Esquire, Bomb Magazine, and African Voices, as well as releasing four collections of poetry.
 As a poet and musician, Williams has toured and lectured across the world, appearing at many universities and colleges.
 In his interview in the book Words in Your Face: A Guided Tour Through Twenty Years of the New York City Poetry Slam, Williams explained why he creates within so many genres: "It's not that I balance those arts out, all the different arts balance me out.
 So, that there is a certain type of emotion that is more easily accessible through music than poetry... some things are meant to be written, some are meant to be sung, some things are meant to be hummed, some things are made to be yelled, and so that's just how life works."

 In January 2009, he released NGH WHT – The Dead Emcee Scrolls with The Arditti Quartet, a reading of his 2006 poetry book of the same name.
-This collaboration with Thomas Kessler (who also set Williams' spoken-word track ",said the shotgun to the head" to music) was released with two payment options: listeners could download chapters 18 to 22 of the 27-minute composition in MP3 format for free, or could download the entire 33-chapter composition in lossless AIFF format for $6, along with the isolated vocal and quartet multitracks.
+This collaboration with Thomas Kessler (who also set Williams' spoken-word track, "said the shotgun to the head" to music) was released with two payment options: listeners could download chapters 18 to 22 of the 27-minute composition in MP3 format for free, or could download the entire 33-chapter composition in lossless AIFF format for $6, along with the isolated vocal and quartet multitracks.
 The entire paid download totalled in size at 563 megabytes.
 Williams contributed to two tracks on the 2011 album Baba Love by Arthur H.

 Acting

 Williams starred in Slam (1998) and Today (2012).
 On stage, he was chosen for the lead role in Holler If Ya Hear Me, a Broadway musical featuring music by Tupac Shakur.
 Though it features Shakur's music, the musical is not about his life.
 It is an original script written by Todd Kreidler.
 Rolling Stone described the production as "the first hip-hop jukebox musical in Broadway history".
 The show opened on June 19, 2014.
 Williams' role in the musical landed him an interview on The Colbert Report, where he spoke about his career and performed a poem entitled "Amethyst Rocks".

 He received a Canadian Screen Award nomination for Best Actor at the 9th Canadian Screen Awards in 2021, for his performance in the film Akilla's Escape.

+In 2025 he had a role as a preacher in Ryan Coogler's horror film Sinners.